Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 Make the map like a grid map for the learning agent to navigate on (figure(a)).
 Strictly speaking, each grid in the grid map is not a rectangle.
 This phenomenon is caused by the sphere geometry and our restriction on the length of the stride which is demonstrated in figure (b)<br />
 ![gridmap](https://user-images.githubusercontent.com/25232370/33046405-c89e8556-ce1e-11e7-8f9a-ff50a931ccb5.JPG)<br />
 (2) Interact with Google map API /><br />
+assume that the agent is at current position denoted by A and heading south to the next position denoted by B. Apparently, the route provided by the Directions API is the highway 395 and the distance is longer than 1000m.
+We can get the navigating instruction list with the form: { geocode of A, duration from A to 1, distance from A to 1, geocode of 1 }, {geocode of 1, duration from 1 to 2, distance from 1 to 2, geocode of 2 }.... where A, 1, 2 ,3 , B are shown in figure 6 after we input the geocode of A and the geocode of B into the Directions API.
+The number of instruction is based on the Directions API and there are four instructions in our case of following figure from A to B. We use each of the geocode in the navigating instruction list to get the height of each position from the Elevation API and compute the elevation within each instruction.
 ![map1](https://user-images.githubusercontent.com/25232370/33046910-0d9b5b82-ce21-11e7-8974-4f9c0aa63e22.JPG)<br />